self evaluation examples

 3. I struggle with balancing the priorities of multiple tasks and projects.

-4. I feel like I could not easily collaborate or exchange ideas with senior leadership.
+4. I feel unable to collaborate with or exchange ideas with senior leadership.

 5. I have no problems communicating my ideas in writing, but I feel that I need to improve my ability to express my thoughts to an audience.